KordingLab/KordingLab.github.io/_people/fernando_palafox.md

 [Fernando Palafox](www.linkedin.com/in/fernando-palafox) is a PhD student at the University of Texas at Austin.
 Fernando is interested in understanding multi-agent autonomous systems through the lens of controls, game theory, and artificial intelligence.

 Fernando holds a BS and MS in Aerospace Engineering from the University of Colorado Boulder.
-Outside of research, he is a competetive cyclist and enjoys photography.
+Outside of research, he is a competitive cyclist and enjoys photography.